cilkay/yaml-mailer/README.md

 to email a lot of people similar messages and add notes of individualization to each message.

-Use cases can include the following, all with individualized messages.
-+ Thanking everybody you possibly know, just because.
-+ Following up with a lot of people.
-+ Contacting many companies with cover letters and job applications.

 # Configuration.
 By default, configuration is expected to be in `~/.mailer.yaml`, but can be changed with the `--config` flag.